-Checking item(s) Validation tasks Product type Terms and conditions Interest calculation methodology, procedures and benchmark rate For a sample of product types in Part (B), check if the corresponding interest calculation methodology, procedures and benchmark rates are provided For a sample of product types in Part (B), check to records that are of the same product type in Part (A), verify if the interest calculation methodology reported in Part (A) is as described in Part (B) 1.
-E.g., for products that are reported as non-interest bearing in Part (B), a) the following fields should be empty and packed with leading zeros or spaces, where appropriate: i.
-Fixed interest ii.
+Checking item(s) Validation tasks For a sample of product types in Part (B), check if the corresponding interest calculation methodology, procedures and benchodology reported in Part (A) is as described in Part (B) For a sample of product types in Part (B), check to records that are of the same product type in Part (A), verify if the interest methodology reported in Part (A) is as described in Part (B) For products that are reported as non-interest bearing in Part (B), a) the following fields should be empty and packed with leading zeros or spaces, where appropriate: Fixed interest ii.
 Interest spread iii.
-Last interest pay date iv.
-Next interest pay date b) principal balance field should equal principal balance plus accrued interest field 2.
-E.g., for products that are subject to fixed interest rate as described in Part (B), the interest spread field should be empty 3.
-E.g. for products that are subject to floating interest rate as described in Part (B), the fixed interest field should be empty For a sample of product types that are subject to the same interest calculation methodology / benchmark rate, check if the interest information in Part (A) are consistent across the records with the same product type code For a sample of records without interest information in Part (A) file, check if the terms and conditions support that such products are non-interest bearing or subject to multi-tier rates Terms and conditions For a sample of product types, check if the terms and conditions are provided Unique key definition For a sample of product types, check if positions can be uniquely identified using the key definition Special field values Check if the meaning of the special values are clear Check if the special value is reasonably used such as when the specified values of a field in the IS Guideline is not applicable under certain special scenarios Check if all special values used in Part (A) are listed in Part (B) Summary table • Check if the information are provided in a summary table as illustrated in Annex 5 of the Explanatory Note to IS Guideline attached with supplementary information like documents of product terms and conditions and interest calculation or transaction valuation methodologies
+Last interest pay date v.
+Next interest pay date b) principal balance should be equal to principal balance plus accrued interest For products that are subject to floating interest rate as described in Part (B), the fixed interest field should be empty For a sample of product types that are subject to the same interest calculation methodology / benchmark rate, check if the interest field should be empty For a sample of product types that are subject to the same interest calculation methodology / benchmark rate, check if the interest information in Part (A) file, check if the terms and conditions support that such probearing or subject to multi-tier rates For a sample of product types in Part (B), check a sample of records that are of the same product type in Part (A) to verify in Part (A) Terms and conditions of the deposit reported in Part (A) is as described in Part (B) For a sample of product types, check if the terms and conditions are provided Unique key definition Check if the unique key is formed with the field or combination of fields in Part (A) For a sample of product types, check if positions can be uniquely identified using the key definition Special field values Check if the meaning of the special values are clear Check if the special value is reasonably used such as when the specified values of a field in the IS Guideline is not applicable under certain special scenarios Check if all special values used in Part (A) are listed in Part (B) Summary table • Check if the information are provided in a summary table as illustrated in Annex 3 of the Explanatory Note to IS Guideline attached with supplementary information like documents of product terms and conditions and interest calculation or transaction valuation methodologies